 Pour batter into parchment lined or well sprayed, 1 lb loaf pan (< my favorite US made pans!)
 PLUS into one mini loaf pan, or split the entire batter into 4-5 mini loaf pans.

-Bake at 325° F (175° C) for about 60 minutes, until toothpick inserted comes out clean, check the mini loaf at about 40 minutes.
+Bake bread pans at 325° F (175° C) for about 60 minutes, until toothpick inserted comes out clean, check the mini loaf at about 40 minutes.

 Years ago a girlfriend gave me a loaf of this fresh, homemade rhubarb bread, similar to an Amish Rhubarb Bread.
 I have always been a rhubarb lover, but this bread was so moist and tasty and that crunchy crumb topping!
 I’ve been making it for years, using rhubarb from my friend’s garden!
 Double Blessings!